Computer Science

 Computer science is the study of computers and computational systems.
 It involves the theory, experimentation, and engineering that form the basis for the design and use of computers.
 Computer scientists work to understand and solve complex problems using computational processes.

-A degree in computer science provides a gateway to a multitude of career opportunities spanning various industries.
-Among the most common career paths are roles such as Software Developer/Engineer, Data Scientist/Analyst, Cybersecurity Analyst, Systems Administrator, Network Engineer, Database Administrator, Artificial Intelligence/Machine Learning Engineer, Software Quality Assurance (QA) Engineer, Web Developer, and Computer Science Educator/Researcher.
+A degree in computer science provides a gateway to numerous career opportunities spanning various industries.
+Among the most common career paths for computer science majors are Software Developer/Engineer, Data Scientist/Analyst, Cybersecurity Analyst, Systems Administrator, Network Engineer, Database Administrator, Artificial Intelligence/Machine Learning Engineer, Software Quality Assurance (QA) Engineer, Web Developer, and Computer Science Educator/Researcher.

-You can expect to learn a variety of programming languages, including Python, Java, C/C++, JavaScript, SQL, HTML/CSS, R, Swift/Kotlin, and Assembly Language.
+You can expect to learn a variety of programming languages, including Python, Java, C/C++, and Assembly Language.

 Remember that the programming languages you learn in a computer science program are just tools to help you understand fundamental concepts and problem-solving techniques.
 The ability to learn new languages and adapt to different technologies is an essential skill for a computer scientist!